adrianoes/robotframework-expandtesting_api_and_web/README.md

 # Tips:

-- UI and API tests to send password reset link to user's email and API tests to verify a password reset token and reset a user's password must be tested manually as they rely on e-mail verification.
+- WEB and API tests to send password reset link to user's email and API tests to verify a password reset token and reset a user's password must be tested manually as they rely on e-mail verification.
 - Pabot documentation has some interesting tricks.
 Have a look!
 - Configure a reasonable timeout and use Scroll To Element in the assertions that allows you to do so.
 - Faker e-mail keyword has presented repeated e-mails and related test fails with 409 code (conflict).
 Random lowercase letters were added to workaround.